Master of Business Administration (Full-time MBA)

 Commencement and transition regulations

-41. These Programme Regulations are effective for students enrolled on the programme in September 2017 or later.
+41. These Programme Regulations are effective for students enrolled in the programme in September 2019 or later, and for students who are transferred to these Programme Regulations, see section 42.